At ten years old, I understood the importance of Jesus’ words in Matthew 28:18–20, when he said to His disciples,

-When I look back at the best short-term trips that I have been on, they are trips that grew out of discipleship that was already taking place in my local church.
+The best short-term trips that I have been on grew out of discipleship already taking place in my local church.
 These trips would have been far less successful, enjoyable, and even biblical if they had taken place outside of the context of discipleship.
 If we care for the nations, then we start by committing to a local church that prioritizes proclaiming the gospel to the nations.

 2. Spend Time in Another Culture

 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8)

 Due to increasing globalization, reaching the nations may not require a plane ticket for many college students.
 The reality is that the nations have been brought together through work, education, and perhaps even religion.
 Even at my relatively small Baptist university, I have friends who speak different languages.
 They come from different cultures, and hold different beliefs.
 When I spend time around them, I am able to learn from my international brothers and sisters.
 I am a witness to those who don’t know Jesus.